 St George's lies in position 12°03'N, 61°45'W on the south-west side of the mainland.
 The port takes in that area of water enclosed within a line from Point Salines to Point Moliniere.
 The inner part of the harbour consists of two basins - the Carenage and the Lagoon - with access through a common entrance.

-Single quay of 335 metres with depths varying from 8.3 metres to 9.8 metres alongside.
+Single quay of 335 metres with depths varying from 7.9 metres (cd) to 8.6 metres (cd) alongside.
 Quay height is 2.1 to 2.7 metres.
 Schooner berth of 76 metres at end of main quay with 5.5 metres depth alongside.
 Quay is 1.5 to 2.1 metres above water.
 Two tanker berths at Grand Mal and Queen's Park terminals.
 Tankers drop anchor and lie stern-to.

 Melville Street Cruise Terminal: North Berth is 375 metres long with 10.3 metres alongside.
 South Berth is 375 metres long with 10.5 metres alongside.
 Maximum size of vessel: 325 metres LOA and 10.0 metres draught.